 The Cause Of Pain

-Almost all physical pain is caused by poor functionality.
+The source of most physical pain is poor functionality.
 The longer we are in pain the more complex it becomes emotionally, physically, and spiritually.
-When pain is treated with medications that mask it by 'numbing' parts of the nervous system, the brain produces neurotransmitters that make us even more sensitive to the pain.
-It's a vicious cycle.
+Treating pain with medications can lead to the brain producing neurotransmitters that make you even more sensitive to the pain.
+Pain is a vicious cycle.

 The Latest Science On Pain

-Science now knows that The brain creates neural maps of all functionality.
-The neural maps are affected by trauma and neurological events.
-In the case of a stroke neural maps may even disappear.
-Should a neural map be damaged resulting from injury, trauma, stroke, or neurological events an approach must exist to help repair and rebuild the neural maps.
+Science shows the brain creates neural maps of all functionality.
+Neural maps are damaged as a result of injury, trauma, stroke, or neurological events.
+We need an approach that helps repair and rebuild the neural maps.

 For six weeks I foundered around looking for answers through traditional healthcare and then alternative methods.
 When nothing worked or helped I became quite depressed, fearful and desperate.
 I was lucky because I stumbled on an approach that resolved my pain by learning how to move better.
 I have seen many people who were much less fortunate and had somehow managed to live with their pain for many years, at great cost to their physical, mental and emotional wellbeing.
 I have great admiration for their courage because I know how hard it is to function when in pain.